-WE ACT for Environmental Justice is inviting applicants for the second year of the Cecil Corbin-Mark Fellowship for Environmental Justice Leadership.
+WE ACT for Environmental Justice is inviting applicants for the third year of the Cecil Corbin-Mark Fellowship for Environmental Justice Leadership.
 Two applicants will be selected to work on environmental justice policy issues, and gain experience in community-based policy advocacy, legislative and regulatory drafting, policy research, and community engagement.

 WE ACT is a non-profit environmental justice organization based in New York City that fights environmental racism and works to improve environmental health through community organizing, education, community-based research, and advocacy.
 Beginning as a volunteer organization in 1988 to fight local environmental health threats, WE ACT has grown into a New York and national environmental justice leader with offices in Northern Manhattan and Washington, DC.

 This fellowship was founded in honor of Cecil Corbin-Mark, WE ACT’s Deputy Director and a well-known and highly respected leader in the environmental justice movement.
 Cecil was a life-long resident of Hamilton Heights in Harlem, New York, where his family has lived for six decades.
 Cecil began his environmental justice career at WE ACT for Environmental Justice at the age of 25.
 He was the first paid staff person hired by the Harlem-based volunteer group when it became a formal non-profit organization.
 Over the next 26 years, Cecil grew to be one of the leading figures in the movement both in New York State and across the nation.
 At the time of his untimely passing, Cecil was WE ACT’s Deputy Director and Director of Policy Initiatives.
 In this capacity, Cecil helped develop and pass numerous environmental health related bills in New York City and New York State, provided overall policy guidance to WE ACT’s New York program staff, managed WE ACT’s Washington DC federal policy office and served as an informal mentor to aspiring environmental justice advocates across the country.